Proof of Cloud: Data Center Execution Assurance for Confidential VMs: Implementation Details

 \subsection{Implementation Steps}

 Following the architecture of \gls{dcea} outlined in \Cref{sec:design}, we observe the crucial role of several software or hardware components to mitigate possible threats.
 Therefore, we have to first investigate which platforms provide suitable support for these tools for both \textbf{S1} and \textbf{S2}. \Cref{tab:cloud_tpm_simple} summarizes a subset of known platforms and an overview of their Intel \gls{tdx} offerings and support for \gls{tpm}/\gls{vtpm}.
-At the time of writing, only GCP offers solutions for both scenarios, which leads us to choose it.
+At the time of writing, only \gls{gcp} offers solutions for both scenarios, which leads us to choose it.
 Nevertheless, for \textbf{S1} we observe more offerings, as it requires only \gls{cvm} deployment of Intel \gls{tdx} and \gls{vtpm} support.
 On the other hand, for \textbf{S2}, we need the bare metal offering and access to HW \gls{tpm}.
 Of note, if there is no offering of Intel \gls{tdx}, we give \no~to HW \gls{tpm}, too.
 We do not provide a dedicated column for Intel \gls{txt}, as is inherently available on Intel \gls{tdx} CPUs.
-Building a secure attestation chain involves hardware \gls{tpm}, Intel \gls{txt}, \gls{vtpm}, and Intel \gls{tdx} to mitigate attacks outlined \Cref{tab:malicious-host-attacks-prevented}.
-We describe each component’s function, interaction model, and possible alternatives, focusing on a typical Linux environment.
+Building a secure attestation chain involves hardware \gls{tpm}, Intel \gls{txt}, \gls{vtpm}, and Intel \gls{tdx} to mitigate attacks outlined \Cref{tab:mitigation-proof-mapping}.
+The main assumption for the adoption of \gls{dcea} is the extension of PKI solutions by cloud providers, which supports the issuance of \gls{ekc}.
 The overall flow is introduced in \Cref{fig:implementation-flow}.